 - Place a glass bowl with a spout in the water.

-- Add Oils and beeswax together in the glass bowl and turn on stove top to medium.
+- Add oils and beeswax together in the glass bowl and turn on stove top to medium.

 - Once beeswax is melted remove from heat, add essential oils and pour into containers.